virtual-labs/engineers-forum/README.md

 # Virtual Labs Engineers' Forum

-This is the central repository for addressing queries regarding any lab, integration process, problems faced, general questions etc.
+This is the central repository for addressing queries related to lab onboarding, integration, hosting requests, and general issues.

+## Onboarding Process

+- Follow [this link](https://vlead.vlabs.ac.in/development/#onboarding-process) to understand the on-boarding process.

+## Development Process
+- Follow [this link](https://vlead.vlabs.ac.in/development/#development-process) to understand the development process.

+## Hosting Requests
+- Follow [this link](https://vlead.vlabs.ac.in/) to understand the hosting process and submit a request.

 ## Logging an Issue
 - Click the `Issues` button on the right or use [this link](https://github.com/Virtual-Labs/engineers-forum/issues).

-## Hosting Requests
-- Follow [this link](https://vlead.vlabs.ac.in/) to understand the hosting process and submit a request.
+For onboarding follow this process

 ## Sharing Solutions
 - Help the community by sharing answers or solutions to issues you've resolved.

-## **Before Posting**
-1. **Check Existing Discussions**:
-   - Review the [FAQ](https://github.com/Virtual-Labs/engineers-forum/issues?utf8=%E2%9C%93&q=label%3AFAQ) and the [issue list](https://github.com/Virtual-Labs/engineers-forum/issues?utf8=✓&q=is%3Aissue+-label%3A"request+for+hosting"+-label%3A"request+to+create+repo").
-   - If your issue exists, comment on it.

-2. **Create a New Issue Only if Needed**:
-   - Post a new issue only if you don’t find a relevant one.
+Also, refer to [best practices](https://vlead.vlabs.ac.in/development/#best-practices)

 ## **Posting Guidelines**
 - **Title**: Use a clear, descriptive title.